cengc13/cengc13.github.io/_posts/2020-05-08-final-project-final-blog.md

 title: Jigsaw Multilingual Toxic Comment Classification-Final Blog
 ---

 This blog is the last of the three blogs documenting my entry into [toxic comment classification kaggle competition](https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification).
 In the [first blog](https://cengc13.github.io/final-project-start-blog/), we introduced the dataset, the EDA analysis and some fundamental knowledge about a language model.
-In the [second blog](https://cengc13.github.io/final-project-midway-blog/), the simplest logistic regression model is used to illustrate the essential components of a language model, including the tokenizer, model architecture and evaluation metrics.
-A [mutlilangual classification model](https://colab.research.google.com/drive/1Pesk5LFMvDXQR0EqRzVRPIBBPNqNSEbT#scrollTo=8BSCrjLN2WSX) using BERT architecture is also developed.
-In addition, we go over state-of-the-art multilingual models, including BERT, XLM and XLM-RoBERTa.
-The novel techniques in each type of architecture are detailed and compared.
+In the [second blog](https://cengc13.github.io/final-project-midway-blog/), the simplest logistic regression model is taken as an example to illustrate the essential components of a language model.
+A [multilingual classification model](https://colab.research.google.com/drive/1Pesk5LFMvDXQR0EqRzVRPIBBPNqNSEbT#scrollTo=8BSCrjLN2WSX) using BERT architecture is also developed.
+In addition, we went over state-of-the-art multilingual models, including BERT, XLM and XLM-RoBERTa.
+The novel techniques in each type of architecture are elaborated and compared.

-This final blog summarizes relevant techniques I employed to improving the model performance, which is evaluated by the [public leaderboard score](https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification/leaderboard) on Kaggle.
-I will start with the basic BERT multilangual model, after which I will illustrate how we can improve the model step by step based off the basic model.
+This blog summarizes relevant techniques employed to improving the model performance, which is evaluated by the [public leaderboard score](https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification/leaderboard) on Kaggle.
+I will start with the basic BERT multilingual model, after which I will illustrate how we can improve the model by tackling the three main challenges for this competition.

 Honestly this is my first NLP project.
 I chose a project on Kaggle because the Kaggle community is an awesome place to share and learn machine learning knowledge.
 I would like to thank all those great participants on Kaggle, who make this learning process so rewarding and enjoyable.